Among the retail traders I’ve spoken to over the years, more than half say that trading Forex for a living is their eventual goal.

 Alas, while this is technically possible, it isn’t the full story.

-You see… after more than a decade in this business, I’ve learned a few things about full-time trading that most new traders don’t realize.
+You see… after more than a decade in this business, I’ve learned a few things about full-time trading that many don’t realize.

 Trading Forex for a living has its perks, sure… but it’s not as wonderful as you might think.